thomaswhitcomb/compojure-api/README.md

 ## Returning raw values

 Raw values / primitives (e.g. not sequences or maps) can be returned when a `:return` -metadata is set.
+The old JSON spec, RFC4527, forbids this but it's been succeeded by [RFC7159](http://rfc7159.net/rfc7159#rfc.section.2).
+The latter allows JSON text to be any JSON value while mentitioning that some old implentations only accept JSON if JSON text is an object or an array.
-Swagger, [ECMA-404](http://www.ecma-international.org/publications/files/ECMA-ST/ECMA-404.pdf) and ECMA-262 allow this (while RFC4627 forbids it).
+Also Swagger, [ECMA-404](http://www.ecma-international.org/publications/standards/Ecma-404.htm) and [ECMA-262](http://www.ecma-international.org/publications/standards/Ecma-262.htm) allow this.

 *note* setting a `:return` value as `String` allows you to return raw strings (as JSON or whatever protocols your app supports), opposed to the [Ring Spec](https://github.com/mmcgrana/ring/blob/master/SPEC#L107-L120).